A+E Global Media: Crime & Investigation

-A&E Studios
+A+E Studios

-A&E Studios, LLC (stylized as A+E Studios) is the company's in-house scripted production company.
-The studio's divisions include A&E Originals and A&E IndieFilms.
+A+E Studios, LLC (stylized as A+E Studios) is the company's in-house scripted production company.
+The studio's divisions include A+E Originals and A+E IndieFilms.

-A&E Networks formed the studio in June 2013 under president Bob DeBitetto with three projects in development, one for each flagship channels.
-At MIPCOM in October 2014, International executive vice president Sean Cohan and DeBitetto launched A&E Studios International as a distribution and financing unit to distribution A&E Studios productions.
-With the October 2016 retirement of DeBitetto, Paul Buccieri took over his post as president of A+E Studios and A+E Networks Portfolio Group from the post of president of A&E Network and History.
+A+E Networks formed the studio in June 2013 under president Bob DeBitetto with three projects in development, one for each flagship channels.
+At MIPCOM in October 2014, International executive vice president Sean Cohan and DeBitetto launched A+E Studios International as a distribution and financing unit to distribution A+E Studios productions.
+With the October 2016 retirement of DeBitetto, Paul Buccieri took over his post as president of A+E Studios and A+E Networks Portfolio Group from the post of president of A+E Network and History.

-Buccieri formed the A&E Originals unit for unscripted series placing Steve Ascher, Former History executive, in day-to-day charge as vice president in 2007.
-Soon thereafter in April 2018, A&E agreed to a third season for "Scientology and the Aftermath" documentary series and a first-look development deal with Leah Remini.
+Buccieri formed the A+E Originals unit for unscripted series placing Steve Ascher, Former History executive, in day-to-day charge as vice president in 2007.
+Soon thereafter in April 2018, A+E agreed to a third season for "Scientology and the Aftermath" documentary series and a first-look development deal with Leah Remini.

-Also in April 2018, A&E Originals signed Elizabeth Vargas to a first-look and production deal.
-Vargas would serve as anchor of its A&E Investigates, its banner for new non-fiction prime time journalism programming.
-In April 2018, A&E Originals signed a first-look deal with former Fox News Channel anchor Gretchen Carlson to host three documentaries.
+Also in April 2018, A+E Originals signed Elizabeth Vargas to a first-look and production deal.
+Vargas would serve as anchor of its A+E Investigates, its banner for new non-fiction prime time journalism programming.
+In April 2018, A+E Originals signed a first-look deal with former Fox News anchor Gretchen Carlson to host three documentaries.
 Ascher was promoted to senior vice president, production and development of A+E Originals.

-In July 2019, Pop announced a series order from A&E Studios for Best Intentions.
-With the re-merger of Viacom-CBS in March 2020, Pop dropped the series and allowed A&E Studios to shop the show.
+In July 2019, Pop announced a series order from A+E Studios for Best Intentions.
+With the re-merger of Viacom-CBS in March 2020, Pop dropped the series and allowed A+E Studios to shop the show.
 More recently, the studio signed a deal with Silver Lining Entertainment Partners.